Skip to content

 State-Level Regulation: The Patchwork Is Accelerating

 While federal action remains limited to voluntary frameworks and sector-specific agency guidance, states are moving faster.
 In 2024, 700 AI legislative proposals were introduced across the US, with 45 states, Puerto Rico, Washington D.C., and the US Virgin Islands introducing AI bills.
-Thirty-one states, Puerto Rico, and the US Virgin Islands enacted legislation or resolutions.
-The federal government’s attempt to impose a ten-year moratorium on state-level AI legislation enforcement was introduced as part of the One Big Beautiful Bill Act in 2025 — and was rejected by the Senate on a 99-1 vote.
+The federal government’s attempt to impose a ten-year moratorium on state-level AI legislation enforcement was rejected by the Senate on a 99–1 vote in 2025.
 State AI regulation is not being preempted; it is accelerating.

-For PMs, this means that the question ‘what law applies?’ must be answered at the state level based on where affected individuals are located, not where your company is incorporated.
-The following are the most significant state-level requirements currently in effect or taking effect in 2026:
+The question “what law applies?” must be answered at the state level based on where affected individuals are located, not where your company is incorporated.

 Colorado AI Act (Effective June 30, 2026)